MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Trust Your Experience

-# Commandment V: Storage Vendors May be Ephemeral
+# Recommendation: Storage Vendors May be Ephemeral

 The computing facilities from whom we buy storage services are just corporations, and therefore not immortal.
 They may die for a number of reasons: